-We have various different investments that generate revenue, including leased and mortgaged properties, as well as, other investments, including working capital loans.
-We recognized rental income and mortgage interest income and other investment income as earned over the terms of the related leases and notes, respectively.
+We have various different investments that generate revenue, including leased and mortgaged properties, as well as other investments, which include secured and unsecured loans.
+We recognize rental income and other investment income as earned over the terms of the related leases and notes, respectively.
 Interest income is recorded on an accrual basis to the extent that such amounts are expected to be collected using the effective interest method.
 In applying the effective interest method, the effective yield on a loan is determined based on its contractual payment terms, adjusted for prepayment terms.

-Substantially all of our leases contain provisions for specified annual increases over the rents of the prior year and are generally computed in one of three methods depending on specific provisions of each lease as follows: (i) a specific annual increase over the prior year's rent, generally between 2.0% and 3.0%; (ii) an increase based on the change in pre-determined formulas from year to year (i.e., such as increases in the Consumer Price Index); or (iii) specific dollar increases over prior years.
+Substantially all of our operating leases contain provisions for specified annual increases over the rents of the prior year and are generally computed in one of three methods depending on specific provisions of each lease as follows: (i) a specific annual increase over the prior year's rent, generally between 2.0% and 3.0%; (ii) an increase based on the change in pre-determined formulas from year to year (e.g. increases in the Consumer Price Index); or (iii) specific dollar increases over prior years.
 Revenue under lease arrangements with minimum fixed and determinable increases is recognized over the non-cancellable term of the lease on a straight-line basis.
 The authoritative guidance does not provide for the recognition of contingent revenue until all possible contingencies have been eliminated.
 We consider the operating history of the lessee, the payment history, the general condition of the industry and various other factors when evaluating whether all possible contingencies have been eliminated.